Call for a free consultation

 In today’s competitive business environment, employers and companies work hard to protect the assets that make them successful, client relationships, confidential data, and proprietary processes.
 One common tool used to protect these interests is the non-compete agreement, also known as a covenant not to compete.

 A non-compete agreement is a contract in which an employee, business partner, or seller agrees not to engage in competitive activity for a certain period of time and within a defined geographic area after leaving a business relationship.
-In Florida, these agreements are governed by specific laws designed to balance the protection of legitimate business interests with an individual’s right to work.
+In Florida, these agreements are often at the center of a business dispute, as they are governed by specific laws designed to balance the protection of legitimate business interests with an individual’s right to work.

 Whether you are an employer seeking to draft or enforce a non-compete, or an employee or contractor reviewing one before signing, understanding your rights under Florida law is essential.
 The Cunningham Law Firm provides strategic legal guidance for both businesses and professionals in West Palm Beach, helping clients create, evaluate, and enforce non-compete agreements that comply with state law and hold up under scrutiny.